Elkinmt19/airflow-master/core_airflow_componets.md

 - The scheduler schedules your tasks, the web server serves the UI, the database stores the metadata of Airflow.

 - airflow db init is the first command to execute to initialise Airflow

+To know more about Airflow refer to [Airflow Documentation](https://airflow.apache.org/docs/).